 - Main (trigger) channel

-- Upstream channel
+- Upstream channels

 - Channels used for interferometer control

-- Suspension channel
+- Suspension channels

-- Physical environmental monitor channel etc.
+- Physical environmental monitor channels etc.

-- There is many types of glitches.
+- There is many types of glitches with various wave form.
 The parameters for plot should be optimized depending on the property of each glitch.

-- → Using Omicron information, the plot parameter is automatically determined.
+- → In GlitchPlot, using Omicron information, the plot parameter is automatically determined.